Slut-shaming: Among gay and bisexual men

 Gay and bisexual men are also victimized through slut-shaming because of their sexual activity.
 There has been research supporting that LGBT students were more likely to be bullied and called sluts than heterosexual students.
 Researchers discussed how these negative experiences of victimization by peers, friends and strangers can lead to physical harm, social shaming, and loss of friendships.
 Unlike heterosexual people, LGBT people are more likely to learn about safe sex practices from friends.
 Gay and bisexual men are at highest risk of HIV.
-Most of the education that young gay and bisexual men receive about safe sex practices is learned from friends, the Internet, hearsay or trial and error.
+Slut-shaming has been cited as an obstacle to men who have sex with men accessing ways to prevent infection by HIV, such as PrEP.
+The stigmatization and judgment inherent in slut-shaming can discourage men from discussing their sexual practices openly with healthcare providers, thereby inhibiting their willingness to seek out or adhere to preventative treatments like PrEP.
+Most of the education that young gay and bisexual men receive about safe sex practices is learned from friends, the Internet, hearsay or trial and error.Ultimately, slut-shaming functions not only as a form of social bullying but also as a significant barrier with tangible negative public health consequences for this population.

 Criticism of non-heterosexual men's sexual activity can either be said in a humorous context or not.
 Judgementalism happens when someone mentions gay men's sexual risk behavior or that they have multiple sex partners.
 This implies that their behavior is "slutty" and dirty.

-Street harassment includes cat-calling, victim blaming, and slut shaming.
+Street harassment includes cat-calling, victim blaming, and slut-shaming.
 Judgmentalism is not a pejorative word compared to women, and slut-shaming may have a positive connotation with men depending on context and relationship.